Oventus Medical has won a three million dollar Federal Government grant to continue research into the growing epidemic of sleep apnoea.

 Dr Hart said many OSA sufferers could not tolerate CPAP.
 Oventus’ solution is the revolutionary O2VentTM T, a 3D printed oral device with a patented, built-in airway.

-“This research may provide innovative solutions to solve for the challenges of CPAP, potentially increasing the number of patients that can be treated with the Oventus solutions,” he said.
+“This research may provide innovative solutions to solve the challenges of CPAP, potentially increasing the number of patients that can be treated with the Oventus solutions,” he said.

 The grant was awarded under the Cooperative Research Centers (CRC) Programme, within the federal Department of Industry, Innovation and Science.